himanshupatil361/RoleBasedAuth/README.md

     Student Details
     One-to-One relationship with User

-Authentication Flow :
+# Authentication Flow :
    User enters username and password.
    Spring Security authenticates the credentials.
    Password is verified using BCrypt encryption.
    Access is granted based on the assigned role.
    Users can access only the resources permitted for their role.

-Future Enhancements :
-   JWT Authentication
-   Password Reset via Email

-   ## Coding part :
+   # Coding part :
-  Create the First Admin User

- # Since the application does not create First Admin account automatically, insert an Admin user manually into the users table.
+  # Create the First Admin User = Since the application does not create First Admin account automatically, insert an Admin user manually into the users table.

 INSERT INTO users(username,password,role)VALUES('admin','$2a$12$W0mMtf4S8l6F6Q0L8WQ6UuH0n3R6K4YxK6dR8QhR7K8mVwY9fP8sW','ADMIN');
  username = admin and password = admin@123